 Corporals' Academy.
 TACs and TAC NCOs conduct a Corporals' Academy during the spring in order to help fourthclass cadets prepare for and transition to their sophomore roles and responsibilities.
 Although not an official part of the Corporals' Academy, the last LTP for freshmen is a drill and ceremony confidence building exercise that serves to jumpstart the Academy.
 During the five actual sessions of the Academy, instructors use the NCO Guide and other sources to train rising sophomores on their duties and responsibilities with an emphasis on the NCO support channel, formations, accountability, inspections, taskings, information flow, and caring for cadets.
-The material trained in the Corporals' Academy is reinforced by training during Reconstitution Week.
-(The POI for the Corporals' Academy is at Annex X.)
+The material trained in the Corporals' Academy is at Annex X.)